tspindler-cms/tetet-vwv/README.txt

     Fredy - maintaining upaut's legacy boats
     Urbi - textures for EC-121, H-2, and CH-46D
-    TheAdmiral - rigging the AD-30 Solon Turman
+    TheAdmiral - rigging the AD-30 Solon Turman EightBall & Tobsen - for the Vietnam Asset Pack (VAP) HawaiianRyan - massive support in updating and streamlining configs

 Without these persons the mod would not have been possible!